 The reason to include two metrics is that it makes it easier to later trigger emails off of both an overall order and off of specific categories / items.

-For Ordered Product, $event_id needs to be a unique identifier for each combination of the order and the product ordered.
-The easiest way to do this is usually to use a combination of the Order ID and product ID or item number in the order.
+$event_id needs to be a unique identifier for each combination of the order and the product ordered.
+One easy way to create a unique identifier is to combine the Order ID and Product ID.
+For example, in the data below the

 My Import is Taking a Long Time